zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 **Q: how to derive the height-correlated function geometrically, for an arbitrary surface?**

-Similarly, we can subtract a symmetric correction term to account for the directional correlation:
+Directional correlation can be introduced by subtracting a symmetric correction term:

 $$ \tag{17c}
 \begin{aligned}